agufaui/agufaui/packages/guide/config.md

 ## Component Instance Level Customization with Configuration defined

-1. For duplicate component properties with name ends with "class", values will be concatenated:
+1. For duplicate component properties with name ends with character "c" (class), values will be concatenated:

 ```ts
 // configuration without baseTheme